 It seems slightly incongruous to call Julian Brandt a rising star, as many do.
 So well known and so talented is the Bayer 04 Leverkusen attacking midfielder, that it would not be far-fetched to describe him as one of the league's current stars.
 Whichever moniker you choose, however, one thing appears certain: Brandt is already well on his way to the very top of the world game.

-The 21-year-old has impressed again this season, scoring four times in 17 appearances for a B04 side currently hitting the heights in the Bundesliga.
+The 21-year-old has impressed again this season, scoring seven times in 29 appearances and collecting five assists for a B04 side currently hitting the heights in the Bundesliga.
 It may have seemed like the typical hyperbole accompanying a transfer when Rudi Völler described him as "one of the most talented players in German football," upon his arrival at the BayArena in January 2014, but almost everything Brandt has done in black and red since has proved Völler correct.

 A burly attacking midfielder who on first glance would perhaps not appear a natural footballer, Brandt's effortless first touch and frightening speed of thought swiftly undermine that initial impression.
 In fact, Brandt is probably the most gifted of a ludicrously talented crop of young German attacking midfielders (as underlined by the emergence of Kai Havertz alongside him at Leverkusen).